ossf/community/project-security-insights-spec/README.md

 **Mitigation:** Maintainers could self-host the evidence to reduce risks.

-## false information in the security-insights.yml
+## False information in the SECURITY-INSIGHTS.yml

 ### False information in the SECURITY-INSIGHTS.yml